Arthur-Chen1/java-code-debugger/README.md

 ## Notes
 The OpenAI API key is never committed to GitHub; it must be set as an environment variable.
-All code is built independently.
+Code was built independently with assistance from AI.
 Demonstrates skills in debugging, API integration, and frontend-backend coordination.